Stability-AI/StableCascade/readme.md

 This section will briefly outline how you can get started with **Stable Cascade**.

 ### Inference
-Running the model can be done through the notebooks provided in the [inference]() section.
-You will find more details regarding downloading the models.
+Running the model can be done through the notebooks provided in the [inference](inference) section.
+You will find more details regarding downloading the models, compute requirements as well as some tutorials on how to use the models.
 Specifically, there are four notebooks provided for the following use-cases:
 #### Text-to-Image
 A compact [notebook](inference/text_to_image.ipynb) that provides you with basic functionality for text-to-image, image-variation and image-to-image.
 - Text-to-Image

 `Cinematic photo of an anthropomorphic penguin sitting in a cafe reading a book and having a coffee.`